Firobe/nes-ml/README.md

 - Barebones GUI (with debugging windows showing the internal PPU state)
 - Movie (input log) recording and replaying (in custom format with subframe precision)
 - Ability to record video (lossless `mp4`) of runs with ffmpeg
+- Headless mode for automatic tests

 ## Next steps

-- Implement headless backend for automatic tests
 - Implement mappers 1, 4

 ## Based on